How to control Mitsubishi Air Conditioning with KNX

 Central Control - VRF Systems

 If it is a large system or multiple AC units are being installed in each room a City Multi VRF System may be specified.
 This system has a central controller which is used to control AC units in groups, create schedules and view energy consumption data.
-There are various models including AT-50B, AE-200E, EW-50E and the legacy AG150, G-50A and GB-50A.
+There are various models including AE-200E, EW-50E and the legacy AG150, G-50A and GB-50A.

 It is possible to interface directly to the any of these controllers which is much easier than connecting to each individual indoor unit.
 It also save commisiong time as only one device needs to be installed, addressed and programmed.
 Two models are available - IB-KNX-MIT-15 which can control 15 groups and IB-KNX-MIT-100 which can control 100 groups.
 A group is one zone of AC and is made up of one or more internal units.